Soka Gakkai International

 Soka Gakkai International (SGI) is an international Nichiren Buddhist organization founded in 1975 by Daisaku Ikeda, as an umbrella organization of Soka Gakkai.

 It is run by two vice-presidents, including Hiromasa Ikeda, son of the founder.
 It claims 12 million adherents, but scholars claim the number is overestimated.
 Recent scholarship estimates Soka Gakkai believers around 2.5 million people in Japan.

-SGI is one of the 6000 organizations awarded a consultative status with the United Nations Economic and Social Council, since 1983.

 History

 The Soka Gakkai International (SGI) was formed at a conference on January 26, 1975, on the island of Guam.
 Representatives from 51 countries attended the meeting and chose Daisaku Ikeda, who served as third president of the Japanese Buddhist organization Soka Gakkai, to become the SGI's founding president.
 Its founding meeting in Guam is a symbolic gesture referencing Guam's history as the site of some of World War II's bloodiest battles, and proximity to Tinian Island, launching place of the atomic bombs dropped on Hiroshima and Nagasaki, Japan.

 The Soka Gakkai's initial global expansion began after World War II, when some Soka Gakkai members married mostly American servicemen and moved away from Japan.
 Expansion efforts gained a further boost in 1960 when Ikeda succeeded Jōsei Toda as president of the Soka Gakkai.
 In the first year of his presidency, Ikeda visited the United States, Canada, and Brazil, and the Soka Gakkai's first American headquarters officially opened in Los Angeles in 1963.

 In May 2015, the SGI-USA was one of the organizing groups for the first-ever Buddhist conference at the White House.

 In June 2015, the SGI-Italy was recognized by the Italian government with a special accord under Italian Constitution Article 8, acknowledging it as an official religion of Italy and eligible to receive direct taxpayer funding for its religious and social activities.
 It also recognizes the Soka Gakkai as a "Concordat" (It: "Intesa") that grants the religions status in "a special 'club' of denominations consulted by the government in certain occasions, allowed to appoint chaplains in the army – a concordat is not needed for appointing chaplains in hospitals and jails – and, perhaps more importantly, to be partially financed by taxpayers' money."
 Twelve other religious denominations share this status.

-In 2000, Uruguay honored the 25th anniversary of the SGI's founding with a commemorative postage stamp.
-The stamp was issued on October 2, the anniversary of SGI President Ikeda's first overseas journey in 1960.